WaS-Studio/WaS-studio/README.md

 <h1 align="center">👋 I'm roody
 <h3 align="center">A freelance web dev from the Midwest, US</h3>

-- 🔭 I’m currently working on [a real-estate app for realtors/agencies]
+- 🔭 I’m currently working on a [Portfolio]

 - 🌱 Learning **ux/ui, backend solutions for various use cases, CRON Jobs**